ShokhrukhbekYuldoshev/Task-Manager/README.md

 - bcryptjs: Library for hashing passwords
 - jsonwebtoken: JSON Web Token implementation
 - dotenv: Loads environment variables from a `.env` file
+- validator: Library for validating different types of data, such as email addresses, URLs, credit card numbers, and more

 ## Usage